See Upcoming Information Sessions and Details on Applying to Participate in a Clinic in 2019-2020

 Federal Appellate Clinic

-This clinic provides upper-level students with the opportunity to plan, research, and draft federal appeals for indigent criminal defendants.
+Plan, research, and draft federal appeals for indigent criminal defendants.

 Health Rights Clinic